 - Betty and Veronica: A gender-flipped example: Pieter the son as Betty and Vermeer as Veronica, with Griet as the Archie.

-- Big Fancy House: The Vermeers' house, at least to Griet.
+- Big Fancy House: The Vermeers' house is huge and lavishly furnished, at least to Griet.

 - Birds of a Feather: Griet and Vermeer are attracted to each other because of their similar ways of looking at the world.